moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 The [Monitor Resource](/resources/monitor/) in DataOS's Observability System triggers incidents based on events or metrics alongside the [Pager](/resources/pager/) Resource, enabling comprehensive observability and proactive incident management for high system reliability and performance.

-Let’s see how you can set up the monitor for workflow status.
+Let’s see how you can set up the Monitor for Workflow status.

-Create a manifest file for the monitor as follows:
+Create a manifest file for the Monitor as follows:

 ```yaml
 name: runtime-monitor